cmnbroad/bramtools/README.md

-Rust learning project/tools to manipulate genomics file formats.
+Playground for genomics using Rust.